6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Precision refers to the degree to which the data has been rounded or aggregated.

 In industrial measurements, precision and accuracy are different concepts.
 Accuracy refers to the deviation from the target data value, while precision pertains to the closeness of the values to each other.
-In data quality measurement, Precision is a derived concept used to identify errors related to rounding or aggregation of data.
+In data quality measurement, precision is a derived concept used to identify errors related to rounding or aggregation of data.

-Below are some of the examples of precision errors
+Below are some examples of precision errors:

--
+- Numerical precision

 Depending on the degree of precision provided by the GPS coordinates, the location can differ by kilometers.
 The table below shows values ranging from two-digit precision to five-digit precision.
 The location error can range from 1 meter to 1 kilometer.